aziemnicki/Licence_Plate_Recognition/README.md

 W przypadku gdyby żadna z wyżej wymienionych metod nie zadziałała, aby uniknąć błędów zakodowano numer pojazdu "PO70153", co jest wartością losową.

-#ENG 🏴󠁧󠁢󠁥󠁮󠁧󠁿
+#ENG

-# License Plate Detection
+# Polish License Plate Detection

 The main task of the program was to detect the license plate in an image and recognize its registration numbers.
 The algorithm focused on proper image filtering, edge detection of the letters, and then recognizing them using a trained classifier model.